 You can also use most other versions of tar to read NetBackup created tapes after using the mt command to position to the proper tape location.
-Refer to "Media Format" on page 795 for information on the location of the tapemarks.
+"Media Format" on page 742Refer to "Media Format" on page 742 for information on the location of the tapemarks.